endojs/endo/packages/bundle-source/README.md

 The caches will be in `endo/source-map` and `endo/source-map-track`.
 The former is a content-address-store keyed on the SHA-512 of each bundled module file.
-The the latter is a location-address-store keyed on the SHA-512 of the fully qualified path of the module source, indicating the last known bundle hash.
+The latter is a location-address-store keyed on the SHA-512 of the fully qualified path of the module source, indicating the last known bundle hash.
 The bundler uses the tracker to ensure that the cache only contains one source map for every physical module.